armijnhemel/binaryanalysis-ng/doc/unpacking-examples.md

 ./root/rel/test.ogg
 ```

-The big different for the `root` directory is that there is now an extra
+The big difference for the `root` directory is that there is now an extra
 directory called `rel` in which unpacked files are stored, in this case the
 file `test.ogg` (the unpacker for `gzip` has some built in logic for guessing
 the right file name).
 As in gzip compression files are compressed relatively